 This Section limits the power of the court to exercise jurisdiction for decisions about a guardian of a child’s property to take a Commonwealth protection measure relating to a child if these circumstances exist:

-- there is a corresponding measure that a competent authority of a Convention country has sought at the time of commencement of proceedings before the court; and
+- There is a corresponding measure that a competent authority of a Convention country has sought at the time of commencement of proceedings before the court; and

-- any of the following applies:
+- Any of the following applies:

 - the child is habitually resident in the Convention country;